Curated OER

 Career Inventory

-Learners research three careers and write an essay in which they give specific information about each.
-For this career lesson, students use career finder to discover information about three careers.
-Learners will discuss each career in...
+Students research three careers and write an essay in which they give specific information about each.
+In this career activity, students use career finder to discover information about three careers.
+Students will discuss each career in...

 Curated OER